relativitydev/transfer-api-samples/README.md

 ### Advanced demo
 The basic demo highlights core concepts required by any TAPI-based application.
 Real-world applications typically involve large or even massive datasets that not only require better transfer request management but provide real-time data rate, progress, and time remaining to their users.

-For this demo, the approach is as follows:
+For this demo, the same approach is taken as the `Basic demo` but with a few twists:

-* Create an Aspera specific configuration object and TAPI client
+* Create an Aspera specific TAPI client
-* Search for a specific file share and assign to the configuration object
+* Specify a target file share
-* Search for the local dataset
-* Create an upload transfer job request and subscribe to transfer events
+* Create an upload transfer job request and job
-* Create an upload transfer job
-* Add the search result local transfer paths to the job
+* Search for the local dataset and add the local transfer paths to the job
 * Await completion and display the results
-* Create a download transfer job request and subscribe to transfer events
+* Create a download transfer job request and job
-* Create a download transfer job
-* Add the search result remote transfer paths to the job
+* Add the remote transfer paths to the job
 * Change the data rate, await completion, and display the results

 #### Replace DemoAdvancedTransferAsync method